 Bushfire Hazard Reduction work can be carried out without consent in very limited circumstances.
 Clearing of your land is not generally considered to be bushfire hazard reduction if you do not have written approval from the Rural Fire Service.

-Can I camp on or occupy my non-urban plot of land?
+Can I camp on non-urban land?

 A camping permit will only be issued to allow camping by the landowner and / or immediate family for up to 60 days in one year.
 A permit is required from Council before you can camp.
 There is a fee for a camping permit.